androportal/ABT/devel/setting_android_environment.rst

 	    	- Make sure the Android SDK platform-tools/ directory is included in your PATH environment variable, then execute:
 		    	::

-		    		adb install bin/gkAakash.apk
+		    		adb install bin/ABT.apk

 	    	- On the emulator, locate ABT and open it.

 + Start back-end server
-	Before running ABT android application on eclipse, make sure that gkAakashCore is started and not inside an  exception.
-To start the server, go through `this <backend_server.html#how-to-run-gkaakashcore-server>`_ link.
+	Before running ABT android application on eclipse, make sure that ABTcore is started and not inside an  exception.
+To start the server, go through `this <backend_server.html#how-to-run-abtcore-server>`_ link.

 + Run ABT on eclipse